-The health benefits of Vitamin B7 or Biotin include improved metabolism, tissue maintenance, healthy skin, weight loss, relief from heart problems, alopecia, Parkinson’s disease, Rett syndrome and vaginal candidiasis.
-It also aids in the synthesis of vital components and helps in maintaining blood sugar levels.
+The health benefits of vitamin B7 or biotin include improved metabolism, tissue maintenance, healthy skin, and weight loss.
+It also provides relief from heart problems, alopecia, Parkinson’s disease, Rett syndrome, and vaginal .
+It aids in the synthesis of vital components and helps in maintaining blood sugar levels.

-Vitamin B7, also known as Biotin, happens to be a catalyst for various metabolic reactions in the human body to extract energy.
+Vitamin B7, also known as biotin, is a catalyst for variousreactions in the human body to extract energy.
 Due to its water solubility, this vitamin is regularly diminished and therefore needs replenishment.
 The lack of biotin from your normal diet may lead to a number of health disorders.
 It is necessary to include the recommended amount of this vitamin in your daily diet.

-A deficiency of biotin manifests in a number of symptoms like fatigue, depression, pain in the muscles, hair loss, depression and anemia.
-Apart from these, there are other indicating symptoms like a distinct loss of appetite, dermatitis and the appearance of a dry scalp or dandruff.
-The most serious symptoms include neurological disorders and restricted growth in infants.
+A deficiency of biotin manifests in a number of symptoms like fatigue, depression, pain in the muscles, hair loss, , and anemia.
+Apart from these, there are other indicating symptoms like a distinct loss of appetite, dermatitis, and the appearance of a dry scalp or dandruff.
+The most serious symptoms include disorders and restricted growth in infants.

-Biotin, as mentioned earlier, is considered as a catalyst for controlling a number of metabolic reactions that provide energy from the metabolism of important components like fats, proteins and carbohydrates.
-These processes are very important for the human body to carry out routinely in order to work properly and stay in good shape.
+Biotin, as mentioned earlier, is considered as a catalyst for controlling a number of metabolic reactions that provide energy from the proteins, and .
+These processes are very important for the human body to carry out routinely in order to work properly and stay in good shape.of important like fats,

 Biotin helps in the growth and maintenance of muscle tissues and repairing these tissues in case of any type of damage.
-It also ensures the proper functioning of nervous system tissues, along with optimal growth of bone marrow.
+It also ensures the proper functioning of nervous system tissues, along with an optimal growth of bone marrow.

 Biotin is helpful for ensuring the proper functioning of the heart.
-It helps in reducing the level of cholesterol in the human body, which is a major cause of conditions like atherosclerosis, heart attacks, and strokes.
+It helps in reducing the level of atherosclerosis, heart attacks, and strokes.in the human body, which is a major cause of conditions like

 Adding to the already long list, biotin is also helpful in treating a number of diseases like alopecia, Parkinson’s disease, Rett syndrome and vaginal candidiasis.
-Finally, it is a beneficial vitamin for the treatment of certain serious conditions like seborrhea dermatitis, Crohn’s disease, and peripheral neuropathy.
+Finally, it is a beneficial vitamin for the treatment of certain serious conditions like seborrheic, Crohn’s disease, and neuropathy.